How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 1. Become Aware

-The same exact herb is able to have varying strengths.
+The same herb can have varying strengths.
 Because herbs are natural and not synthetically produced, their capabilities are not consistent.

 2. Know Your Body